ryan-chann/cat-photo-app-fe/README.md

 # Cat Photo App
-Cat Photo App is a learning project that I did to learn the basics of HTML and CSS.
+Cat Photo App is a learning project that I did to learn the basics of HTML.

 ## Installation